What is eVTOL?

-For traditional passenger-carrying commercial aircraft, DO-178C is the primary document by which certification authorities such as FAA, EASA and CAA approve aerospace software systems.
+For traditional passenger-carrying commercial aircraft, DO-178C (or ED-12C) are the primary documents by which certification authorities such as FAA, EASA and CAA approve aerospace software systems.
 Complying with DO-178C guidelines requires significant testing of software to ensure that the probability of software failure is extremely remote.

 Some manufacturers have avoided conforming with the rigors of DO-178C certification by classifying their aircraft as ultralight vehicles as the FAA has a certification section for these.
-However, eVTOLs have developed significantly and need to be classified on their own.
+However, eVTOLs have developed significantly and need to be classified on their own and certified for revenue-generating operation.
 Some can’t fall under UAV regulation as they are designed to carry passengers, some will be heavier than the set allowable weight for ultralight vehicles, and some will be autonomous.

 If this new mode of transportation is to be adopted, passenger safety as well as safety of people near the aerial vehicles area of operation needs to be addressed by appropriate certification. eVTOL technology is developing at a rapid rate and certification approaches are only catching up reactively.
 The major regulatory bodies have not yet developed the complete regulatory framework required for the increasingly ambitious eVTOL systems that are in development.

 With the increased interest and development of eVTOL, companies experienced in the automotive sector often wonder if the same methodology used to develop automotive software can be used to develop aerospace software.
 Several analyses have shown that, while avionics software methodologies in guideline DO-178 and generated artefacts map well to, and satisfy, ISO 26262 requirements, this is not true in reverse.
 These analyses lead us to conclude that using automotive software methodologies in avionics development is not directly possible and would lead to issues later, during the certification stage.